Luca-Menghini/vmHRV-selfRegulation/README.md

 2. `2preProcessing`: R code and generated report with full outputs of the pre-processing procedures applied to the raw data (available upon request to the corresponding author).
 The **data pre-processing report** is [depicted at this page](https://Luca-Menghini/vmHRV-selfRegulation/)

-3. `3data`: datasets (in both .RData and .csv format) generated with the data pre-processing script, and used to generate the following reports:
+3. `3data`: datasets (in both .RData and .csv format) generated with the data pre-processing script:
     - `long`: long-form dataset with time-varying variables and repeatedly recorded time-invariant variables
     - `wide`: wide-form dataset with demographic variables and individual averages of time-varying variables